Simon Koshland

-Simon Koshland (1825–1896) was a Bavarian-born American businessman, and wool merchant.
-He is the patriarch of the Koshland and Haas family of San Francisco.
+Simon Koshland (1825–1896) was a Bavarian-born American businessman and wool merchant.
+He was the patriarch of the Koshland and Haas family of San Francisco.

 Biography

 Simon Koshland was born in Ichenhausen, Kingdom of Bavaria in 1825.
 In 1850, he immigrated to Sacramento via Panama with his older brother where they opened a general merchandise store.
 In 1862, he moved to San Francisco after his store was burned down in a flood where he and his brother opened a wool house named Koshland Brothers.
 The company eventually morphed into Koshland & Sons and became the leading wool house in America.

 Koshland retired in the 1890s; his sons and sons-in-law continued the family business.

 Personal life

 Koshland married Rosina Franenthal of Philadelphia; they had 8 children: Isidore, Joseph, Marcus, Henrietta, Caroline, Frances, Montefiore, Abraham, and Jesse.
 His daughter Frances married Abraham Haas, and his son Marcus had a son, Daniel E. Koshland Sr., who married Eleanor Haas, the daughter of Abraham Haas.

 He was a member of Ohabai Shalome Congregation; and later Temple Emanu-El.
 He died in 1896, and is buried at Home of Peace Cemetery in Colma, California.